kb-dk/meloar-solr/README.md

 ### Folkeskole

-Oen Access documents with regulations and similar regarding Danish public school, original location unknown.
+Open Access documents with regulations and similar regarding Danish public school, original location unknown.
 Published using MeLOAR at [MELOAR - Folkeskole](https://labs.statsbiblioteket.dk/meloar/folkeskole/).

-It is unknown how the data was ingested into LOAR.
+Data fetched directly.
+The project [meloar-transform](https://github.com/statsbiblioteket/meloar-transform) was used to transform the data to a LOAR-friendly format, and they were then ingested by a LOAR administrator.

 Indexed into Solr using `folkeskole.sh` with corresponding `DANMARKS_KIRKER.md`.
 No explicit README.